openfoodfacts/.github/docs/general-project-conventions.md

 ### Local Runtime

 This layer builds on the above to create a full local deployment of the service that would mirror a production deployment as much as possible.
-This layer would typically be used by the `make up` and `make run` targets.
+This layer would typically be used by the `make run` target.

 Environment settings will come from the `.env` and `.envrc` files.
+Note that `make run` will not typically use the default `COMPOSE_FILE` and image tag values from the `.env` file as the latter would normally include the Local Development layer (see below).

 Services that need to communicate with services in other projects should join the `COMMON_NET_NAME` network.
 External ports may also be mapped if needed.